-I started undercapitalized and ignorant to how to build a WordPress site.
+I started undercapitalized and ignorant as to how to build a WordPress site.

 The goal is to get you profitable, not sell you courses or memberships.
 You should be able to just by reading the posts that are on this blog free.
 If you want to really brainstorm and get my thoughts in real time consider joining our community for only $20/month.
 I’m here to give you a full view, I don’t care which course you use because I’m mostly focused on building this as a case study for Project Newsense my non-profit focused on niche education.

 Luckily, I made my first affiliate commission with Share-A-Sale which allows you to link to different products and earn a commission.
 I always thought it a little shady to promote a course and only pump it up without holding yourself accountable for the shitty aspects of the course too.
 All this to say that I’ll chill out on the blue highlighted text and stay focused on providing an accurate and unedited account of my experience AFTER taking the courses I actually completed and software I actually use.

 I do plan on earning an income from Affiliate Marketing, but I don’t think beginners (or anyone) should be lied to.

 If you’re still reading this, let’s get you started on a legit way to earn money online.
 Passive income, created through an actual business.
 No MLM, no pyramid scheme, no overdoing it with the blue highlighted text.

 I’m of the belief that if you build the right content and proper personal engagement, people will go out of their way to click your links.

 If you’re looking for what I use check out my recommended tools.

 Then go here to as a starting point.